Classes at the Randall Museum

 To register for a class, you must first set up a family account through the San Francisco Recreation and Parks class registration home page.

 Family Classes, offered on both Saturdays and weekdays, provide an opportunity for preschool and school-aged children and their adults to explore a variety of arts and crafts together.
-Favorites include “Parent/Child Woodworking,” “Families Exploring Ceramics,” and “Little Artists.”
+Favorites include “Parent/Child Woodworking,” “Active Art for Infants and Toddlers,” and “Critter Crafts.”

 Youth Classes are from 1-10 weeks in length, after school and on Saturdays.
 Special sessions and workshops are often scheduled during spring and winter school vacations.
-These classes are for young people, usually between ages 6 and 17.
-Popular courses include “Randall Clay Club,” “Robotic Challenge,” and “Kids’ Woodworking.
+These classes are for young people, usually between ages 6 and 16.
+Popular courses include “Randall Clay Club,” “Scrapyard Robotics,” and “Kids’ Woodcarving”.

 Enrolling in Programs

-After setting up your new account, you may view and register for programs at San Francisco Recreation and Parks or by walking into any SF Rec&Park registration location.
+After setting up your new account, you may view and register for programs at San Francisco Recreation and Parks.
 Classes can be searched by facility, subject, or age group online.

 Withdrawals and Refunds